malvikasharan/APRICOT/documentation/APRICOT_tutorial.md

 [documentation](https://github.com/malvikasharan/APRICOT/blob/master/README.md).
 We will **NOT** install these for the tutorial, instead we have provided pre-processed files that should allow you to test the functionality of the tool.
-The files are avaialable at: [Zenodo record](https://zenodo.org/record/51705/files).
+The test files are avaialable at: [Zenodo record](https://zenodo.org/record/51705/files).

 ### Example analysis

-APRICOT can be executed by python (python3 is recommended) on Unix-flavors (GNU/Linux, BSD, OS X).
+APRICOT can be executed by python (python3 or up) on Unix-flavors (GNU/Linux, BSD, OS X).

-We will go through the shell script `run_example.sh` step by step.
-This script assumes that users have installed the software using pip.
+We will go through the shell script [`run_example.sh`](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/run_example.sh) step by step.
+This script assumes that users have installed the software globally using pip.

 Check the subcommands: